setheshraghi/vera4cast-example/tutorial/tutorial.md

 # 4 Introducing co-variates

-One important step to overcome when thinking about generating forecasts is to include co-variates in the model.
+One important step to address when thinking about generating forecasts is to include co-variates in the model.
 A water temperature forecast, for example, may be benefit from information about past and future weather.
 Data are available from OpenMeteo API, and a simple R package is available to access them.
-The function requires you to specify the location of the site you are interested in, the number of days into the past and future, and the model you want the forecast from.
+The function requires you to specify the location of the site you are interested in, the number of days into the past and future, and the model you want to use to forecast.

 Read more about what variables are available and how to use the R functions [here](https://github.com/FLARE-forecast/RopenMeteo)